top of page

 Help Us Make a Difference

 Each year, approximately 1.2 million dogs are euthanized in the United States.
-Every day, simply providing short-term shelter, food, and love could save thousands of dogs.
+Simply providing short-term shelter, food, and love could save thousands of dogs.
 Ruff Tales Rescue is trying to decrease these numbers, but we need your help.

 Our Team Rescues a Dog from the Shelter

-Our team rescues dogs from high-kill shelters in Arkansas and Texas.
-We move them straight to a foster home where they live with a family - no more kennels!
+Our team rescues dogs from kill shelters in Arkansas and Texas.
+We move them straight to a foster home where they live with a family.
 They are cared for while they receive veterinary care, such as vaccinations, spay/neuter surgery, and examinations.
 Once they receive a health certificate they transport to New England!

 Pick Your Foster

-Once the dogs are ready to transport to New England, our fosters get information about each dog, their personality, characteristics, etc. and choose a dog to foster.
+Once the dogs are ready to transport to New England, our fosters get information about each dog and choose a dog to foster.
 The dogs immediately go to a quarantine facility for 48 hours per MA/NH law.
 Here they are examined by a veterinarian and receive another health certificate before they can be moved to their foster home.

 Be the Bridge to Their Forever Home

 The fosters get the dogs from quarantine and provide them with love and care until they are adopted!
-We pay for all medical expenses while they are in your care, and we are able to provide items such as crates, food, leashes, etc. Fostering can last as little as a few days to a few months, but our foster team is there to help you along the way!
+We pay for all medical expenses while they are in your care, and we are able to provide items such as crates, food, and leashes.
+Fostering can last as little as a few days to a few months, and our foster team is there to help you along the way!

 READY TO HELP SAVE LIVES?